 - Separating the content from the code and storing it.
 This way, the next time you need to translate into a new language, you won’t have to break the strings again.

 - Enabling codes for local preferences.
-This includes specific forms of addresses, data and time formats, number formats, or local calendars.
+This includes specific forms of addresses, date and time formats, number formats, or local calendars.
 Currency and shipping address formats are also important.
 People are more willing to buy when they don’t have to do the math with currency rates.

 8. Test Before Launching